 Oh wait, that’s exactly what Porter Airlines’ business model is.
 The airline operates out of the same airport, with the same planes, to the same destinations, offering the same kind of experience.

-Connect Airlines is a new airline startup that hopes to launch in October 2021, operating flights between Toronto Billy Bishop City Airport and points in the US with Q400 aircraft (the airline may also eventually operate some domestic flights within the United States).
+Connect Airlines is a new airline startup that hopes to launch in October 2021, operating flights between Toronto Billy Bishop City Airport and points in the United States with Q400 aircraft (the airline may also eventually operate some domestic flights within the United States).

-Best I can tell, the airline hopes to essentially replicate Porter Airlines’ business model, hoping to capture the “day-tripping business traveler” market, which is questionable, to put it mildly.
+Best I can tell, Connect Airlines hopes to essentially replicate Porter Airlines’ business model, capturing the “day-tripping business traveler” market, which is questionable, to put it mildly.
 It’s also interesting that Connect Airlines allegedly intends to partner with American Airlines — at a minimum the two airlines will interline, and they are working towards a codeshare agreement.

 What do you make of Connect Airlines?